philipturner/metal-benchmarks/README.md

 - dual-dispatching from 2 simds
 - <s>triple/quadruple-dispatching from 1 simd</s> register cache bottlenecks mean you can treat dual-dispatch mode as quadruple-dispatching F32/I32 from one simd

 Single-dispatching only occurs at ILP=1 for 16-bit data types.
 Dual-dispatching is the preferred approach at low occupancy and/or low ILP, and required to fully utilize FP16/I16.
-Many workloads can work fine in this mode; the complex pipeline runs one vector instruction/simd every 4 cycles (one/2 simds every 2 cycles).
+Many workloads can work fine in this mode; the complex pipeline runs one 32-wide instruction/simd every 4 cycles (one/2 simds every 2 cycles).
 That pipeline is over-saturated even at ILP=1, while SIMD shuffle bandwidth is perfectly saturated.

 > As a reminder, the additional 32-bit pipelines on Ampere/RDNA3 GPUs struggle to be fully utilized.
 Apple's dual-dispatch from 2 simds mode is a remnant of the PowerVR architecture.
 It could only execute F32 instructions at 2 IPC anyway, so what's the point in dispatching from 4 simds concurrently?
 This scheme prevents fully utilizing I32 instructions (except when ILP=4), but GPU workloads are predominantly F32.
 It failed spectacularly when F32 got upgraded to 4 IPC of compute power.